SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_270777d7-0c5a-42fb-b901-b7fadfb0ba48_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "ProxyLogon Exchange Suspicious Paths"

+    Detects suspicious calls to Exchange resources, in locations related to webshells observed in campaigns using this vulnerability.

+    - **Effort:** elementary

 ??? abstract "RYUK Ransomeware - martinstevens Username"

     Detects user name "martinstevens".
 Wizard Spider is used to add the user name "martinstevens" to the AD of its victims.
 It was observed in several campaigns; in 2019 and 2020.